 The bottom line is that the success of the lesson depends on both the teacher and the student, just like in in-person lessons.
 It depends on how developed a student’s awareness of their body is, and how helpful the teacher’s advice is.
 For some it will take longer than for others, but that’s true for of line lessons as well.

 Can I become a pro by only online courses?

-There is a lot you can learn and very far you can go, if you are passionate, with studying online.
+There is a lot you can learn and very far you can go, if you are passionate, with studying online (also check out what I have to say about singing apps or an online vocal warm-up).
 There is so much you can learn about singing, before you even get to live lessons (after you’ve done that, you do need to get live feedback).
 Reading tips and information online is in a way like auto-didactic people who have learned many things in the past, languages, history, medicine, law, and so on.
 They did it way before the internet.